filmote/Frogger_Tutorial/4. Adding the Player's Frog/Frogger.md

     }
 ```

 Implementing the down functionality is almost identical with the `y` value being increased to produce a downward motion.

-You can review it in the code at your own leisure.
+> Your Turn: <br/>
+> Using the logic that handles the up button as a guide, add code immediately below it to handle the down button.
+As the player is moving down the screen, the `y` value of the `player` struct must increase.

-The horizontal movement is handled by the code shown below.
-In addition to checking which button was pressed, we also check the frog’s existing `x` position to ensure that the player is not already on the far left or far right of the screen.
+The right movement is handled by the code shown below.
+In addition to checking which button was pressed, we also check the frog’s existing `x` position to ensure that the player is not already on the far right of the screen.
 The last thing we want is for the frog to move out of view!

 ```cpp
     if (arduboy.justPressed(RIGHT_BUTTON) && player.x < 120) {